open-vsx/publish-extensions/.github/PULL_REQUEST_TEMPLATE.md

 -->

 - [ ] I have read the note above about PRs contributing or fixing extensions
-- [ ] I have tried reaching out to the extension maintainers about publishing this extension to OpenVSX (if not, please create an issue in the extension's repo using [this template](https://github.com/open-vsx/publish-extensions/blob/HEAD/docs/external_contribution_request.md)).
+- [ ] I have tried reaching out to the extension maintainers about publishing this extension to Open VSX (if not, please create an issue in the extension's repo using [this template](https://github.com/open-vsx/publish-extensions/blob/HEAD/docs/external_contribution_request.md)).
 - [ ] This extension has an [OSI-approved OSS license](https://opensource.org/licenses) (we don't accept proprietary extensions in this repository)

 ## Description